Who can buy at OFG?

 Using the Website go to the Pre-bid menu and choose “Make a Pre-bid”.
 You will then have to enter your Remote Seat number (remote seats are obtained from the front office free of charge).
 Next, find the Product line you want to bid on, enter how many lots you’d like and then enter a bid.

-When do the Pre-Auction Purchase (PAP) listing become available?
+When do the Pre-Auction Purchase (PAP) and Pre-Bid listings become available?
 How long are they available for?

-The listings grow as growers make more product available and by 7:00 to 9:00 pm, they are more or less complete.
+The listings grow as growers make more product available.
 You can only make PAP purchases for the next auction and it is ‘first come, first get’.
 Many buyers will check the listings multiple times a day.
-PAP is available up until 3:00 am of the day of the auction.

 What do the yellow and orange lines on PAP listings mean?